Gulf Harbour Radio

-Tonga has absolutely no entry and there is a Tongan navy vessel at Minerva Reef to stop boats entering there.
+Tonga has absolutely no entry and during 2020 a Tongan navy vessel was at Minerva Reef to stop boats entering there.

 New Caledonia gives permission to enter for fuel if you notify them at least a week earlier.
 Prior to going to the fuel dock you must stay in the quarantine area and get other deliveries from an agent.